MarcoElz/Unity-GridRoguelike/README.md

 Grid-based Roguelike for teaching programming in Unity3d to my students.
 It's made for a **Basic-Intermediate Level**.
+Inspired by [Unity's Official 2D Roguelike Tutorial](https://learn.unity.com/project/2d-roguelike-tutorial) but with a lot of software architecture differences, and a bigger scope.

 ### Requirements
 * You should be able to write basic C#.